 Before we begin, I want to clarify the definition of the following words.
-These definitions will help you as you read this introductory post and prepare for the webinar on October 1.
+These definitions will help you as you read this introductory post and prepare to watch the Kerygma, Catechesis and Hispanic webinar.

 Kerygma: the very heart of the Gospel, the core message of the Christian faith that all believers are called to proclaim